The Fast Diet: A Fast Route to Disordered Eating?

 This set of problems may be particularly acute for women.
 Stefani Ruper’s excellent review of the evidence on intermittent fasting with an emphasis on the issue of sex differences draws on studies with rats that suggest a heightened sensitivity to starvation in females as opposed to males, in particular in terms of the adrenal stress response, which is harmful to reproductive systems and sleep cycles.
 One of these studies (Martin et al. 2007) suggests that this kind of physiological response in women may be a clue to the higher prevalence of anorexia in women than men: elevated hunger and heightened cognitive and motor activity in starvation, along with the accompanying reproductive shutdown, may increase female survival in periods of famine (see also Hoyenga and Hoyenga 1982), but may also represent an evolutionary basis for women’s greater vulnerability to anorexia thanks to its distinctive cognitive-physiological accompaniments.
 This means fasting may be more likely to act as a dangerously energising trigger for eating disorders in women than in men.

-Along with the other differential effects on cholesterol, triglycerides, and glucose tolerance between men and women, as well as between overweight and normal-weight dieters, these considerations mean that women should perhaps be particularly wary of embarking on this kind of diet.
+Along with the other differential effects of fasting on cholesterol, triglycerides, and glucose tolerance between men and women, as well as between overweight and normal-weight dieters, these considerations mean that women should perhaps be particularly wary of embarking on this kind of diet.
 Several of the commenters to Ruper’s post remarked on the addictive nature of the ‘hunger high’, which is raised by another online experimenter with fasting, Hugh Fearnley-Whittingstall: ‘there’s no evidence it triggers anorexia, but fasting can be addictive’, he writes.
 Of course the research hasn’t (yet) been done, but the risks seem clear enough.
-And for those suffering or recovering from eating disorders, being confronted on a daily basis with this kind of material can’t be easy, but I hope an informed perspective on both its questionable factual foundations and its obviously unhealthy superstructure might help forewarn, forearm, and generally protect.
+And for those suffering or recovering from eating disorders, being confronted on a daily basis with this kind of material can’t be easy.
+Though this post might just seem to add to the barrage, I hope an informed perspective on both intermittent fasting's questionable factual foundations and its obviously unhealthy superstructure might help forewarn, forearm, and generally protect.

 Maybe in the end we’re reduced to the sad irony that the happiest possible outcome of adopting this diet seems to be a fairly high probability of failure to stay on it.
 One of the studies mentioned above (Harvie et al. 2011) found that among participants following six months of an intermittent-fasting diet (all of whom were overweight or obese at the start of the trial) only 58% planned to continue it after the end of the experiment, as opposed to 85% for the continual energy-restriction diet.
-There may be various reasons for this discrepancy, including perhaps the simple familiarity advantage of conventional dieting structures, but this finding goes against the claims made in the book, and recalls Mosley’s accidentally insightful comment that ‘the biggest problem with prolonged fasting is me; despite knowing all the wonderful benefits, I just can’t bring myself to do it’.
-Sometimes the body is its own best protection.
+There may be various reasons for this discrepancy.
+Davis and colleagues suggest in their 2016 review that the difficulty with long-term compliance for intermittent energy restriction [IER] 'may be attributed to the effect of the diet on quality of life, with a greater level of adverse effects experienced in the IER group, such as headache, lack of energy and problems fitting the diet into their daily routine (the diet suggested in this study was based on milk plus one piece of fruit and some vegetables, which may have been tedious)' (p.
+298).
+The simple familiarity advantage of conventional dieting structures may perhaps also play a role.
+In any case, this finding goes against all the claims made about the sustainability of 5:2, and recalls Mosley’s accidentally insightful comment that ‘the biggest problem with prolonged fasting is me; despite knowing all the wonderful benefits, I just can’t bring myself to do it’.
+Sometimes the body is its own best protector.

 I thank Graham Barrett for the original inspiration to write this post, and a blog reader for a more recent prod in the right direction.